sahitb/rendezvous/README.md

 The purpose of this program is to find the cheapest location for you and your friends to fly to if you wanted to meet up.
 In addition, it shows you which of your friend's hometowns is the cheapest for everyone to visit.

-The flight data was provided by the Google QPX API.
+The flight data was provided by the Expedia API.
 The website was built using JavaScript, HTML5, CSS3, and Bootstrap 3.